ESA-EarthCODE/portal/pages/resources.md

 <section class="blue hero">

 # Resources
-Get started with EarthCODE training, tutorials, and documentation.
+EarthCODE provides easy to follow end-to-end publication tutorials, Jupyter Notebooks, and technical documentation.
+Find out more about solutions for easy publication, sharing your data and workflows to align with FAIR and open science principles.
+Interact in the forum with a growing user community to get further support.
+Get started with EarthCODE training, tutorials, documentation or ask a question on the forum.

 </section>
 <section class="white">